Contrast-Security-OSS/docs/content/installation/setup/auth/SSO.md

 #### SAML

-Contrast expects group information to be sent by the IdP as a multi-value attribute `contrast_group` in your SAML configuration.
+Contrast expects group information to be sent by the IdP as a multi-value attribute `contrast_groups` in your SAML configuration.

 ```
 <saml2:AttributeStatement xmlns:saml2="urn:oasis:names:tc:SAML:2.0:assertion">